hdosanjh/CRWR1200-draft/04-How-to-Succeed-in-This-Class.md

+# How to Succeed in this Class (and in life)

-If you wish to achieve a good grade, please do the following:
+If you wish to succeed in this class (and achieve a good grade), please do the following:

 * Do all of the course activities listed on the [course website](https://crwr1200.netlify.com/posts/) and do them with enthusiasm.
 Do one activity each week for nine weeks.
 * Contribute consistently to your repository.